Denis-Dev-2020/OOP_Ex3/Ex03/src/README.md

 ## Execute :

-  just execute the jar file it will open a window that will show you buttons with options
+  2 ways :

+  1. just run main.py and the GUI will open automaticly then you can load a path to "data/A3.json" or other json file , you put it in the pink entry box near "Load" button 2.you can run it with an argument of A3.json file (for example) without "data/" before but be sure to put data folder inside src folder with json files , then run it like that: python3.9 main.py A3.json

 ## Testing :
+  included Unittest file
   We have conducted several tests on all of our algorithms with great results we attached a JUnit test file that check all of our operations with several different graphs , on other test we checked the speed of our algorithms for example here the Dijekstra's shortest distance algorithm :

-  - for 1000 nodes graph we received the speed of msec(672.951)
+  - for 1000 nodes graph we received the speed of msec(1387.239)

-  - for 10000 nodes graph we received the speed of msec(1329.819)
+  - for 10000 nodes graph we received the speed of msec(2694.942)

+ That was a bit slower then the previous assigment

 ## GUI :